mrf7777/Modular-OS-Toolchain/README.md

+## Note: This project is termintated; it will not be developed any further.

 # Modular OS Toolchain

 This toolchain makes development for Modular OS easy by providing platform-independent Python tools.
 The toolchain also includes other resources that aid in development.